Spanish Hiatus – Examples + When to Separate the Vowels

 What is a hiatus?

-As you might know, Spanish hiatus are two or three vowels which are written side by side but pronounced in separated syllables.
+As you might know, Spanish hiatus is 2 or 3 vowels that are written side by side but pronounced in separated syllables.

 Examples of Spanish hiatus:

-But before that: do you remember the story of Paco and Milu?
+But before that: do you remember Alberto and Milu?

-Paco is a big and strong elephant and Milu is a tiny mouse who wanted to pursue his own path and get his own home.
-The problem was that Milu was so hungry and weak that he needed to stay close to Paco to eat his leftovers and get some energy.
+Alberto is a big strong elephant and Milu is a tiny weak mouse who wants to live in his own house.
+The problem is that Milu is hungry and weak so he needs to stay close to Alberto to eat his scraps leftovers and get some energy.

-After few bites Milu got very energetic and -like Super Mario when he eats mushrooms- the tiny mouse suddenly grew
+After a few bites, Milu got very strong and energetic.
+And, like Super Mario when he eats mushrooms, the tiny mouse suddenly grew.

 (i, u) → (í, ú).